bbc/simorgh/docs/Code-Standards.md

 ### Before Merge

-Unit Testing:
+#### Unit Testing:
 - Unit testing is a mixture of Jest snapshot testing and enzyme assertion testing.
 - We push automated testing as far down the testing pyramid as possible.
 This means that if something can be tested via unit tests, to ensure we have a test coverage of > 80% on this repo.
 - For strictly **presentational** components Snapshots tests must be present and assertion testing is desirable.
 - For **containers** or otherwise logic handling code snapshot testing is not desirable and assertion testing is mandatory.
-- A11y tests/swarms (cannot go live on www.bbc.com) without this (this would be ideal but not required at this stage)
+- A11y tests/swarms (this would be ideal but not required at this stage)
-Documentation:
+#### Documentation:
 - Any documentation updates and new documentation for a given page type or feature should be added in the PR that makes the changes.
-E2E Testing:
+#### E2E Testing:
 - E2E service config added for a new service/updated for an existing service
-- E2E should be updated and running against localhost and disabled for test and live Promoting to test (www.test.bbc.com):
+- E2E should be updated and running against localhost and disabled for test and live

-- All of the above
+### Only applicable to BBC staff (inline references and links might not be accessible to non-BBC staff)

+#### Promoting to test (www.test.bbc.com):
+- Manually check all requirements for merge have been met.
+- Ensure any new page type is being tested by a11y and lighthouse.
-- Any new data endpoints need to be available on test (speak to core pod about enabling these)
+- Any new data endpoints need to be available on test (speak to core pod about enabling these).
-- Raise an issue in the is-infra repo requesting the STM change for going to test
+- Raise an issue in the [simorgh-infrastructure](https://github.com/bbc/simorgh-infrastructure/) repo requesting the STM change for going to test

-- Ensure any new page type is being tested by lighthouse Once on test:
+##### Once on test:
-- E2E config must be updated immediately to ensure the e2e’s are running against the test environment
+- E2E config must be updated immediately to ensure the e2e’s are running against the test environment.

-### Only applicable to BBC staff:
+- Update these wiki pages: [Simorgh Pages](https://github.com/bbc/simorgh/wiki/Simorgh-Pages) and [Simorgh Routing](https://github.com/bbc/simorgh/wiki/Simorgh-Routing).

 #### Promoting to Stage:
-- All of the above
+- Manually check all requirements for merge have been met.
-- Raise an issue in the is-infra repo requesting the STM change for going to stage
+- Raise an issue in the is-infra repo requesting the STM change for going to stage.

+##### Once on Stage:
+- Update these wiki pages: [Simorgh Pages](https://github.com/bbc/simorgh/wiki/Simorgh-Pages) and [Simorgh Routing](https://github.com/bbc/simorgh/wiki/Simorgh-Routing).

 #### Promoting to Live:
-- All of the above
+- Manually check all requirements for merge have been met.
-- No outstanding a11y issues/swarms/tests (these will block going live)
+- No outstanding a11y issues/swarms/tests (these will block going live).
+- Ensure the page's lighthouse tests pass on test.bbc.com.
-- Raise an issue in the is-infra repo requesting the STM change for going to live
+- Raise an issue in the is-infra repo requesting the STM change for going to live.

+##### Once on Live:
+- E2E config must be updated immediately to ensure the e2e’s are running against the test environment.
+- Update these wiki pages: [Simorgh Pages](https://github.com/bbc/simorgh/wiki/Simorgh-Pages) and [Simorgh Routing](https://github.com/bbc/simorgh/wiki/Simorgh-Routing).